-These types of last-minute changes may be invalid.
-If the insured person had sufficient mental capacity and was using their own free will when they decided to change the beneficiaries on their life insurance policy, the change in beneficiary will likely be valid.
-If, however, the insured person was in a vulnerable state, did not have mental capacity, and was unable to use their own free will, the change in beneficiary will likely be determined to be invalid.
-Also, if a change in beneficiary is questionable, the former beneficiaries (the beneficiaries on the insured person's life insurance policy before the last-minute change) may submit their claim to the death benefits.
-The former beneficiaries may also present proof that the insured person’s last-minute change in beneficiary was invalid for various reasons.
-After just one week, our life insurance law firm resolved a $100,000.00 Globe beneficiary dispute.
+These last-minute alterations may be deemed invalid.
+If the insured person possessed sufficient mental capacity and exercised their independent will when opting to modify beneficiaries, the alteration will likely be regarded as valid.
+Conversely, if the insured person was in a vulnerable state, lacked mental capacity, and was incapable of exercising their free will, the change in beneficiaries will likely be deemed invalid.
+Furthermore, if the change in beneficiaries raises doubts, the former beneficiaries (i.e., those listed in the insured person's life insurance policy before the eleventh-hour change) may assert their claim to the death benefits.
+They may also furnish evidence that the last-minute change in beneficiaries was invalid due to various reasons.
+Our life insurance law firm successfully resolved a $100,000.00 beneficiary dispute involving Globe within a week.

 Additionally, life insurance companies may deny claims if the beneficiary's alteration does not adhere to the requirements set forth in the insured person's life insurance policy.
 Certain policies may mandate the presence of a specific number of witnesses when executing a change in beneficiaries.
 Others may stipulate that beneficiary changes must be made within a specific timeframe preceding the insured person's demise.
 Provided the requirements for modifying beneficiaries are met, the life insurance company should honor the claim without issue.
 However, if the insured person failed to satisfy these requirements, the new beneficiary's claim is likely to be denied by the life insurance company.